-The annexes include: i) guidelines for preparing reference terms for CIA implementation; and ii) a non-exhaustive summary of the regulatory requirements for CIAs in some LATAM countries.
+The annexes include: i) guidelines for preparing terms of reference for CIA implementation; and ii) a non-exhaustive summary of the regulatory requirements for CIAs in some LATAM countries.

 REFERENCES

 This contains details of the documents consulted when creating this Guide.